MCDReforged/MCDReforged/docs/source/quick_start/install.rst

 System package manager?
 ~~~~~~~~~~~~~~~~~~~~~~~

 You may found MCDR in some package repositories, AUR for example.
-However, it's **definately not recommended** to use system package manager to install MCDR, because it's hard to manage the dependencies of MCDR plugins in this way
+However, it's **definately not recommended** to use system package manager to install MCDR, as it's hard to manage the dependencies of MCDR plugins

 Accelerate the installation
 ---------------------------